bmrichardson/bmrichardson.github.io/content/publication/gar-capture/index.md

 - "2"
 publishDate: "2019-12-01T00:00:00Z"
 slides:
-summary: A studied deisgned to elucidate the effect gill net construction, size, and deployment orientation on the capture and retention of gar species.
+summary: A study designed to elucidate the effect gill net construction, size, and deployment orientation on the capture and retention of gar species.
 tags:
 - Lepisosteidae
 - gill net